 Strike Graph helps eliminate the security theater by eliminating low-value activities.
 This is especially true of unnecessary policies.
 We find that there are only a few policies that are common when formalizing a security program and others come as the security program matures or as an outcome of a comprehensive security risk assessment.
-Go ahead - create a Physical/Logical Access Control Policy, a Change Management Policy and an overarching Information Security Policy.
+Go ahead — create a Physical/Logical Access Control Policy, a Change Management Policy and an overarching Information Security Policy.
 These policies are essential to your program and will often be required to be shared with some customers as part of their vendor management program.
-Any additional policies and procedures will emerge from the results of the Strike Graph Risk Assessment. roadmap for additional policies or procedures that are truly relevant to your organization.
 Remove the guesswork!
 The results of the Risk Assessment will establish your roadmap for the additional policies or procedures that are truly relevant to your organization.

-With Strike Graph you can also create a document that can have more relevance to a wider group than policies and is especially useful in the seed round for start-ups.
+With Strike Graph you can also create a document that can have more relevance to a wider group than policies and is especially useful in the seed round for startups.
 This document can help win deals pre-audit, impress investors, and is required to pass an audit when you're ready.
-A Win-Win-Win!
-Let’s create a “System Description”.
+A win-win-win!